Real-hackbard/Shredder-Files-Folders/README.md

 # Folder Access Rights
 Request folder permissions if they are not already present.
 Files with specific attributes in folders that require permissions may be rejected for deletion.
+To prevent this, specific rights can be granted to the folder beforehand to allow shredding.

 ```pascal